-FEATURING RACHAEL POWELL, CHIEF CUSTOMER OFFICER AT XERO
+FEATURING RACHAEL POWELL, FORMER CHIEF CUSTOMER OFFICER AT XERO

 This article is part of our 2.0 Leadership Series, where we provide practical insight into what strategic Chief Customer Officers are doing so the rest of us can level up more quickly.

-Throughout her career, Rachael Powell has tackled roles in everything from Marketing to Sales to HR.
-But for the last two years, she’s carved out a single focus: lead the entire customer experience at Xero as their Chief Customer Officer.
+Throughout her career, Rachael Powell tackled roles in everything from Marketing to Sales to HR.
+But she carved out a single focus: leading the entire customer experience as a Chief Customer Officer.

-Rachael’s remit includes the entire customer experience—Customer Success, Support, Education, Digital Transformation, Marketing, Communications, and Sales.
-It’s an expansive role within a company of nearly 4,000 employees.
-Rachael leads a global customer team that brings together all the functions that support the customer, including Xero’s regional go-to-market teams that partner closely with accountants and bookkeepers to support the needs of small businesses.
+Rachael’s remit included the entire customer experience—Customer Success, Support, Education, Digital Transformation, Marketing, Communications, and Sales.
+It was an expansive role within a company of nearly 4,000 employees.
+Rachael most recently led a global customer team that brought together all the functions that support the customer, including Xero’s regional go-to-market teams that partnered closely with accountants and bookkeepers to support the needs of small businesses.

-Leading at that altitude has led to a strategy Rachael is passionate about: the “inside-out” approach to a better customer experience.
-She explains that “It’s all about getting things right on the inside first so a company can then quickly extrapolate that out through the customer base.”
-And it’s especially important in companies who rely heavily on channel partners because those partners are in theory an extension of the organization.
+Leading at that altitude led to a strategy Rachael was passionate about: the “inside-out” approach to a better customer experience.
+She explained that “It’s all about getting things right on the inside first so a company can then quickly extrapolate that out through the customer base.”
+And it was especially important in companies who rely heavily on channel partners because those partners are in theory an extension of the organization.

-In this exclusive article, Rachael shares the four principles of an inside-out approach:
+In this exclusive article, Rachael shared the four principles of an inside-out approach:

 - Recruit the people who will help your company grow